-After many find her classic short story ‘The Lottery’ repellant, Shirley Jackson (Elizabeth Moss), already feeling like a pariah in the college town of Bennington, Vermont, takes to her bed.
+After many find her classic short story ‘The Lottery’ repellant, Shirley Jackson (Elisabeth Moss), already feeling like a pariah in the college town of Bennington, Vermont, takes to her bed.
 Her husband, literary professor Stanley Hyman (Michael Stuhlbarg), engages a protégé, Fred Nemser (Logan Lerman, "Indignation") and his new, pregnant wife Rose (Odessa Young, "Assassination Nation"), to board with them, pressuring Rose to become their de facto housekeeper while also expecting her to keep an eye on “Shirley.”

 Laura's Review: A

 Adapting Susan Scarf Merrell's 'Shirley: A Novel,' screenwriter Sarah Gubbins’ fictitious account of Shirley Jackson’s lead up to her 1951 novel ‘Hangsaman’ is a feminist take on "Who’s Afraid of Virginia Woolf" laced with a murder mystery and betrayals that lead into madness.
-Featuring a mind blowing, career best performance from Elizabeth Moss, “Shirley” is a tour de force of imagination, director Josephine Decker ("Madeline's Madeline") keeping her camera in close to get us inside Shirley’s head.
+Featuring a mind blowing, career best performance from Elisabeth Moss, “Shirley” is a tour de force of imagination, director Josephine Decker ("Madeline's Madeline") keeping her camera in close to get us inside Shirley’s head.

 The film opens as the newlywed Nemsers travel toward Bennington by train, using the opportunity for lusty sex.
 When they arrive at the Hyman household, it is in full saturnalian swing, Stanley leading conga lines, Shirley holding court in the living room, tossing stinging barbs at her husband to everyone’s drunken amusement.
 Rose’s attempt to connect with her hostess goes poorly, Shirley viewing her houseguests as invasions of her privacy and routine.